home-assistant/home-assistant.io/source/_components/usps.markdown

 </p>

 <p class='note warning'>
 Hass.io containers are based on Alpine Linux.
-PhanthomJS is not available for Alpine Linux.
+PhantomJS is not available for Alpine Linux.
 Therefore it is currently not possible to use this component on Hass.io.
 </p>

 ### {% linkable_title PhantomJS %}